AYUSH-ISHAN/Deep-RL-Policy-Search-for-MPC/README.md

 # Future Work:

-As mentioned above, this project is a long run project which is to be scaled upto multi agent system and it possible in hardwares too.
+As mentioned above, this project is a long run project which is to be scaled upto multi agent system and if possible in hardwares too.
 Any collaboration or PR will be highly appreciated.